nabizare/nabizare.github.io/README.md

 2. explaining quantum algorithms and their codes:

-    which my main source for it is [quantum-algorithm-zoo website.](https://quantumalgorithmzoo.org/)
+    My main source for it is [quantum-algorithm-zoo website.](https://quantumalgorithmzoo.org/)

 3. Mathematics and physics concepts I learn and I need in my research: